-DAY SCHEDULE
+MINIMUM DAY SCHEDULE

-enroll in a Minimum Day Schedule (a minimum of two blocks per day) with parent and administrative approval.
-Students of $\gamma$ schedule to allow enrollment in college classes that meet during regular school hours rather than the evening.
-Students all $\gamma$ schedules for employment or internship opportunities.
+Seniors may enroll in a Minimum Day Schedule (a minimum of two blocks per day) with parent and administrative approval.
+Students often utilize a minimum day schedule to allow enrollment in college classes that meet during regular school hours rather than the evening.
+Students also utilize minimum day schedules for employment or internship opportunities.

-ecially Designed Academic Instruction in English)
+SDAIE (Specially Designed Academic Instruction in English)

-the Marysville Charter Academy for the Arts have been trained in SDAIE strategies and have completed their CTEL/CLAD English Learners) Certification.
-Teachers adjust the language demands on a lesson in many ways, such as modifying spee ontext clues and models extensively, relating instruction to students' experience, adapting the language of texts or tasks, a ods familiar to language teachers (e.g., demonstrations, visuals, graphic organizers, or cooperative work) to make academi ible to students of different English proficiency levels.
+Teachers at the Marysville Charter Academy for the Arts have been trained in SDAIE strategies and have completed their CTEL/CLAD (California Teachers of English Learners) Certification.
+Teachers adjust the language demands on a lesson in many ways, such as modifying speech rate and tone, using context clues and models extensively, relating instruction to students' experience, adapting the language of texts or tasks, and using certain methods familiar to language teachers (e.g., demonstrations, visuals, graphic organizers, or cooperative work) to make academic instruction more accessible to students of different English proficiency levels.